dmarx/bench-warmers/ufldl_history.md

 https://discord.com/channels/729741769192767510/730095596861521970/1206121483877752862

+*TODO: Combine this with papers from the anthology to provide some structure to the "treat this like a textbook" stuff*

 ### Feature Engineering

 Let's talk about feature learning.
 Back in the before times, there was this thing we used to do: we'd sit around the fire, and think about our problems and how to solve them.
 It was called "feature engineering," and it was a pain in the ass.